This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Madrid – Segovia – Salamanca – Zamora – León – Valladolid – Penaranda del Duero – Madrid

-This fantastic seven to ten day Spain road trip itinerary through the land of frontier castillos and roads that stretch into the distance for miles will take you across the high plateaus and rugged mountains of central Spain.
+This fantastic seven to ten-day Spain road trip itinerary through the land of frontier castillos and roads that stretch into the distance for miles will take you across the high plateaus and rugged mountains of central Spain.
 This is a road trip for those who want the real Spain.

 To the east, the small town of Penaranda del Duero is deep in the lush rolling vineyards of La Rioja, where some of the best wines in Spain are produced.
 This gorgeous town, on the Ribera del Duero Wine Route, sits beneath an impressive castle and is a popular weekend getaway for Madrilenos.

 Spain is famous for its history and if you have an extra day at the start or end of your road trip, visit Toledo, an hour’s drive to the south of Madrid.
-Known as the Imperial City, this UNESCO World Heritage Site has one of the most well-preserved old towns in Spain and more historical sites per square meter than Rome!
+Known as the Imperial City, this UNESCO World Heritage Site has one of the most well-preserved old towns in Spain and more historical sites per square metre than Rome!

 Where to Stay